-The City of Brady (City), located in McCulloch County, has filed an application for financial assistance in the amount of \$5,234,693 from the Drinking Water State Revolving Fund (DWSRF) to finance the planning, design, and construction of the lead service line replacement project identified as Project No. 62992.
+The City of Crockett (City), located in Houston County, has filed an application for financial assistance in the amount of \$4,250,000 from the Drinking Water State Revolving Fund (DWSRF) to finance the planning, design, and construction of certain water system improvements identified as Project No. 63021.

-The City seeks financial assistance from the Texas Water Development Board (TWDB) through the TWDB's proposed purchase of \$2,535,000 City of Brady, Texas Combination Tax and Surplus Waterworks and Sewer System Revenue Certificates of Obligation, Proposed Series 2024A and \$30,000 City of Brady, Texas Combination Tax and Surplus Waterworks and Sewer System Revenue Certificates of Obligation, Proposed Series 2024B (together with all authorizing documents (Obligations)), and the execution of one or more Principal Forgiveness Agreement(s) in an amount of \$2,669,693, all as is more specifically set forth in the application and in recommendations of the TWDB's staff.
+The City seeks financial assistance from the Texas Water Development Board (TWDB) through the TWDB's proposed purchase in one or more series of \$3,250,000 City of Crockett, Texas, Combination Tax and Surplus Revenue Certificates of Obligation (Obligations), (together with all authorizing documents), and the execution of a Principal Forgiveness Agreement in an amount of \$1,000,000, all as is more specifically set forth in the application and in recommendations of the TWDB's staff.

-The City has offered a pledge of ad valorem taxes and surplus waterworks and sewer systems revenue as sufficient security for the repayment of the Obligations.
+The City has offered a pledge of ad valorem taxes and surplus revenues of the City's water and sewer system as sufficient security for the repayment of the Obligations.